itssiumbel/Air-Quality/README.md

 __My steps:__
 + getting data by querying a MongoDB database;
 + preparing time series data for analysis;
-+ build an ARMA model;
++ building an ARMA model;
-+ improve a model by tuning its hyperparameters.
++ improving a model by tuning its hyperparameters.